NickDub/gladys-yamaha/README.md

 - Install the module in Gladys
 - Reboot Gladys
-- Go on the dashboard on `Module` view, then in the module list press the `config` button on the Yamaha module.
+- Check your console for the list of available inputs and then configure the "YAMAHA\_DEFAULT\_INPUT" parameter with your value (HDMI1 by default)
 - Your Yamaha receiver should appear in the device list